Becks Lake Fish Camp, LLC

 • Do you sell an annual Pass?

 An annual pass is available either through an order form on the website or by calling the number at the bottom of this page for more info.
-The cost is $20 per month and is pro-rated through the end of the year.
-The pass gives unlimited visits to lauch you boat or to fish from the bank
+The cost is $95 and is good for 1 year.
+The pass gives unlimited visits to lauch your boat or to fish from the bank.
+Our pass includes access to both the south launch area as well as the north property from Cottage Hill by Vehicle to Harvester's Landing.
+Call Joanne @ 850-375-0383 to buy one.

 Go to top